tylerakonom/dnFGFR/README.md

 #### Post Trim Quality Control

-[FastQC (v0.11.8)](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) was used to visualize the data to check for quality before continued processing.
-An example of good Illumina data can be found [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html#M2), and an example of our trimmed data (sample A1006-1) can be found [here](https://htmlpreview.github.io/?https://github.com/tylerakonom/dnFGFR/blob/master/Example_FastQC_Output_A1006-1.html).
+[FastQC (v0.11.8)](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) was used to visualize the data to check for quality before continued processing using [this](https://github.com/tylerakonom/dnFGFR/blob/master/Shell%20Scripts/fastQC.sh) script.
+An example of good Illumina data can be found [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html#M2) and an example of our trimmed data (sample A1006-1) can be found [here](https://htmlpreview.github.io/?https://github.com/tylerakonom/dnFGFR/blob/master/Example_FastQC_Output_A1006-1.html).

 A few discrepancies between the two examples given can be explained by the fact that we are working with already trimmed RNA-Seq data, and not genomic DNA like the "perfect" example. ""Sequence Length Distribution" curves upward, indicating that we have successfully removed small irrelevant reads during trimming.
 Our "Sequence Duplication Levels" graph shows that a good chunk of our sequences were duplicated 10-50  times, and further analysis will allow us to filter some of thew lower expressed genes out of our data set.
 Our "Per Sequence GC Content" and "Per Tile Sequence Quality" being flagged isn't irregular, and both are within acceptable limits.

+#### Align to the Genome

+Trimmed samples were aligned to the Ensembl (GRCh38) genome using [HISAT2 (v2.1.0)](https://ccb.jhu.edu/software/hisat2/manual.shtml) and [this]()